Top AI Models

 PricingCheck the latest prices at the official website

 Available via AWS SageMaker JumpStart, Amazon Bedrock, and Microsoft Azure AI Studio.
-Pricing varies by provider but generally follows pay-as-you-go model based on token usage.
+Pricing varies by provider but generally follows pay-as-you-go model: Scout ($0.27/million tokens blended), Maverick ($0.35/million tokens blended).
 Open-sourced for research under Meta's Llama license.

 Llama 3